-- The built and social environment in Galway is developed to enable people of all ages, but particularly the older members of our community, to be engaged and to feel and be safe both at home and out and about; - Older people who own their own houses are given an opportunity to take up sheltered social housing or voluntary downsizing in exchange or part exchange for their property which could then be used for other forms of social housing; - Services are put in place to ensure that, as far as possible, older people can get to where they need to go, when they need to do so; - All members of the community are facilitated to live in their own homes and communities for as long as possible; - Participation for all members of the community in social, economic, cultural and public life are promoted; - A partnership is developed between the Age Friendly Alliance and NUI Galway, and particularly the University's two most relevant (to this strategy) centres, Project Lifecourse and the Community Knowledge Initiative.
-This partnership will help to promote the concept of an age-friendly society and an age-friendly University, and thereby make Galway a flagship for the integration of practice and research in the areas of ageing and the family; - The concept and practice of inter-generational activities is promoted and nurtured throughout our community and across the generations;
+• The built and social environment in Galway is developed to enable people of all ages, but particularly the older members of our community, to be engaged and to feel and be safe both at home and out and about.

-- All statutory and relevant organisations establish relationships and work with the Older Persons Council, and other groups representing the older members of the community, by engaging in a two-way process of communication which will enhance progress in relation to the other strategic priorities.
-Through this process we will also ensure that older adults have the information they need to live full lives; - Initiatives which will enable people to live healthier and active lives for longer are supported and promoted.
+- A pilot programme to free up underoccupied properties be developed encompassing a model of planning which enables people to downsize without having to leave their community (European models could be examined in this regard). - Services are put in place to ensure that, as far as possible, older people can get to where they need to go, when they need to do so. - All members of the community are facilitated to live in their own homes and communities for as long as possible. - An awareness raising campaign on Home Adaptation Grants be undertaken and the application process streamlined. - An initiative be developed to address the digital divide. - Measures are taken to address the isolation and fears of older LGBTI people particularly in relation to accessing health and other public services. - Participation for all members of the community in social, economic, cultural, and public life are promoted. - A partnership is developed between the Age Friendly Alliance and NUI Galway, and, particularly the University's two most relevant (to this strategy) centres, Project Lifecourse, and the Community Knowledge Initiative.
+This partnership will help to promote the concept of an age-friendly society and an age-friendly University, and thereby make Galway a flagship for the integration of practice and research in the areas of ageing and the family. - The concept and practice of inter-generational activities is promoted and nurtured throughout our community and across the generations. - All statutory and relevant organisations establish relationships and work with the Older Persons Council, and other groups representing the older members of the community, by engaging in a two-way process of communication which will enhance progress in relation to the other strategic priorities.
+Through this process we will also ensure that older adults have the information they need to live full lives. - Initiatives which will enable people to live healthier and active lives for longer are supported and promoted.